kausar2nd/Janbe_Nagorik/instructions.md

 - "My landlord refuses to return my security deposit" ✅ (Premises Rent Act 1991)
 - "I bought a defective product, what are my rights?" ✅ (Consumer Rights Protection Act 2009)
 - "How do I get information from a government office?" ✅ (Right to Information Act 2009)
-- "Someone is harassing me online, what can I do?" ✅ (Digital Security Act 2018)
 - "Someone cheated me financially, what legal action can I take?" ✅ (Penal Code 1860)
 - "What are my rights as a tenant?" ✅ (Premises Rent Act 1991)
 - "How do I file a complaint with consumer protection?" ✅ (Consumer Rights Protection Act 2009)
+- "How do I pursue maintenance/child custody in Family Court?" ✅ (Family Courts – prototype overview)
+- "I received a traffic fine — what should I do?" ✅ (Road Transport Act – prototype basics)
 - "Can police refuse to file my complaint?" ✅ (Criminal Procedure Code 1898)

 **How to test:**